IS THAT A LOVE BITE? Ranbir Kapoor & Mahira Khan Caught Smoking Together, AFFAIR Out In The Open?

 When Ranbir’s Friend Mentioned About Their Closeness

-Not so long ago, while talking to an entertainment portal, a close friend of Ranbir had revealed that he is very fond of Mahira and speaks about her (Mahira) very warmly and affectionately, and proudly shows her pictures on his phone to friends."
+Not so long ago, while talking to an entertainment portal, a close friend of Ranbir had revealed that he is very fond of Mahira and speaks about her (Mahira) very warmly and affectionately, and proudly shows her pictures on his phone to friends.

 When Ranbir Had Talked About Mahira